3NZ1I/referral-_hlp/README.md

 ```
 You should receive `Access-Control-Allow-Origin: *` or the configured value in `CORS_ORIGINS`.

+Important: If your frontend requests are made with the fetch option `credentials: 'include'` (used to send cookies or include credentials), you MUST NOT use a wildcard `*` value for `Access-Control-Allow-Origin`.
+The response must echo the exact origin.
+To fix:
+- Configure `CORS_ORIGINS` to the list of allowed domains (e.g. `https://hlp.bessar.work`) and do not leave it as the default `*`.
+- Alternatively, your backend or reverse proxy may dynamically echo back the request origin when it's an allowed origin.
+Our server middleware will now echo origin, making the header match the request origin and allowing credentials.

 If the client shows "Server import returned: Failed to fetch.
 Attempting per-row fallback." this most often indicates:
 - CORS is not configured for the frontend origin (missing or wrong `CORS_ORIGINS`), or
 - The backend is unreachable (down/incorrect URL), or